 Creative Dialogues: past events

-Kamila Shamsie, a new wave Pakistani writer and author of five acclaimed novels, was the latest guest in our event series Creative Dialogues.
+Kamila Shamsie, a new wave Pakistani writer and author of five acclaimed novels, was the third guest in our event series Creative Dialogues.

 Serbian writer and poet, and Lecturer at the University, Vesna Goldsworthy, delved into Kamila’s experiences as a young girl growing up in Karachi, as a woman pursuing a career in writing and her literary accomplishments, including recognition as one of Orange’s 21 Writers of the 21st Century.